Convolutional Embedded Networks for Population Scale Clustering and Bio-ancestry Inferencing: Materials and Methods

 \section{Materials and Methods}

-In this section, we describe our proposed approach in detail.
-First, we describe our feature engineering step we followed to get the training data consisting of feature vectors and labels.
-Then we chronicle the CDEC and LSTM networks constructions for clustering and classifying genetic variants of different population groups respectively.
+In this section, we describe materials and methods of our approach: first, we describe our feature engineering step we followed to prepare the training data consisting of GVs features and labels.
+Then we chronicle network constructions for clustering and classifying population groups.
 Finally, we describe the training process and hyper-parameter tuning.